 Smoking can also dislodge a newly formed blood clot.
 In fact, smoking is one of the most significant risk factors for developing dry socket: A 2011 study published in The Open Dentistry Journal found that 12% of patients who smoked developed dry socket after an extraction (compared to only 4% of non-smokers).
 Patients should also avoid smokeless tobacco, as certain chemicals found in tobacco products can delay healing.

-Check out what others are saying about our dental services on Yelp: Tooth Extraction in Grand Blanc, MI.
+Check out what others are saying about our dental services on Google: Tooth Extraction in Grand Blanc, MI.

 Maintain proper oral hygiene